What is a Loan Pipeline Report?

 A loan pipeline report helps stakeholders understand the financial institution’s current lending opportunities.
 Loans within such a report are typically organized by “phases” or “stages,” which makes it easier to identify loans that are close to closing, newly added, or stuck in the pipeline.
-Examples of loan pipeline phases may include:

 • Credit analysis